 - Robust pre-engineering program (Project Lead The Way)

-- STEM initiative
+- STEM and coding initiative

-- 21st century classroom and library design
+- 21st century classroom and library redesign

 - Digital Conversion (1:1 devices K-12)

 - Partnership with University of Rochester around Digital Conversion

 The theme for this NSBA tech site visit will be the "Spirit of Collaboration".
 The district has been very successful in its efforts to create awareness about their instructional technology integration research, and has had over 67 districts visit them in the last 18 months.
 In keeping with this theme of collaboration, we are pleased to announce that Michael Fullan and Mark Edwards will be delivering the keynote address at this event.
 Michael is a renowned education researcher and worldwide authority on educational reform, and author of over 24 books on the subject.
 Mark is recognized as a pioneer of 1:1 computing in public schools, and is the former superintendent of the Mooresville, NC school district.
 He currently serves as Senior Vice President of Digital Learning with Discovery Education.
 Michael and Mark recently coauthored a book called The Power of Unstoppable Momentum: Key Drivers to Revolutionize Your District (and Integrate Technology in the Classroom), which "details a simple but powerful school improvement plan for integrating educational technology, pedagogy, and deep learning that leads to lasting change” (source: Amazon).
 A copy of this new book will be provided by one of the event sponsors to each registered attendee.